 The Cubs are one of baseball’s oldest franchises, tracing their tradition back to the 1870s.
 The early years of Chicago baseball were relatively successful.
 In 1885 and 1886 the then-White Stockings tied and lost in back-to-back World Series behind player/manager Cap Anson.
 At the turn of the century, Chicago found a reason to celebrate.
 The Cubs made four World Series in a five-year span, winning their only two titles in 1907 and 1908.
 Chicago has frequently put together very good teams, but has not achieved that elusive third World Series title.
 After five World Series appearances between 1929 and 1945, the Cubs suffered through a long playoff drought spanning 38 seasons.
 Finally, behind star second baseman Ryne Sandberg, the Cubs won the NL East in 1984, but were knocked out of the playoffs in the NLCS by the San Diego Padres.
 Sandberg made the playoffs once more in 1989, then Sammy Sosa led the Cubs to two playoff appearances in 1998 and 2003, but each time Chicago failed to advance to the World Series.
-The Cubs most recent playoff appearances were in 2007 and 2008, when in both seasons they lost in the Division Series round.
+The Cubs returned to the postseason with a storm through the 2015 MLB playoffs, riding the stellar pitching of Jake Arrieta to a trip to the 2015 NLCS.
 Chicago has retired the numbers of six players from the club’s long history.
 Score with TicketCity - the place to go for Chicago Cubs baseball tickets.

 2016 Chicago Cubs Season Preview